 The EU/EEA residents can work in Germany for up to 20 hours per week.
-They face no restriction and do not need a residence permit.
+They face no restrictions and do not need a residence permit.

 Non-EU residents can work in German.
-However, they face day restriction.
+However, they face day restrictions.
 The length of the work must not exceed: